[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 That is what it means

-Study hard and try your best to link words together.
+Study hard and try your best to connect the words.

-Just by memorizing words, you may be able to reduce unnecessary choices, so please do your best.
+Just memorizing vocabulary can potentially reduce the number of unnecessary choices, so please do your best!

 Judging from the set